Phil Weidman

-Phil Weidman (born 1936 in Alturas, California) is an American poet who has written nine books of poetry.
+Phil Ernest Herald Weidman (March 22, 1936 – August 16, 2020) was an American poet who wrote nine books of poetry.
 His first collection, Sixes, was published in 1968.

+Life and career

+Phil Ernest Herald Weidman was born in Alturas, California on March 22, 1936.
 A graduate of Chico High School, Weidman served a two-year hitch in the U.S. Army before working as a newspaper reporter.
 He got his B.A. and master's degree from California State University, Sacramento in 1968 and 1970, respectively.

-In addition to his poetry, he was worked a school teacher in the Sacramento area.
+In addition to his poetry, he worked as a school teacher in the Sacramento area.
 His poetry has been published in a wide variety of small, prestigious literary magazines, including the Chiron Review, |Hearse, Olé, and the Wormwood Review.

+Weidman died at his home in Pollock Pines, California, on August 16, 2020, at the age of 84.